megumiteam/wpboster-speed-test/readme.txt

 This plugin allow you to Comparing possible your server and WP Booster of display speed for image.

+Please add a short code to the post like below.

+[wpbooster_speed_test]

 https://github.com/megumiteam/wpboster-speed-test

 = Support =